michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 "The National Security Council, Diplomacy, and the Bureaucratic Politics of U.S. Foreign Policy Shifts"

-"Domestic Politics, Reassurance, and the End of Enduring Rivalries" (with Michael Joseph and Roseanne McManus)
+"Domestic Politics, Reassurance, and the End of Enduring Rivalries"

 "Declinist Narratives and Public Support for Security Competition"